 If you’re nervous about reporting a loan shark, don’t be.
 It’s very important to remember that whilst being a loan shark is illegal, borrowing from one isn’t, so you won’t get into any trouble by reporting them.
 If you’re being threatened by a loan shark and are scared to take action, you can report them anonymously, which could give you greater peace of mind.

 If you need to borrow money, there are plenty of safe alternatives to loan sharks, even if your income is low and your credit rating is poor.

 Commonly, people use high-street banks or building societies, which usually allow you to borrow as much as they believe you’ll be able to pay back.
 To give yourself the best chance of securing a loan this way, work out how much you can reasonably borrow and a sensible repayment plan.

 If you’re facing some financial difficulties, a credit union may also be a good option.
 Credit unions are nonprofit entities that aim to serve their members rather than make a profit, meaning that their savings rates are higher than usual and their loan rates are lower than usual.
 However, you have to join a credit union to have access to this, which is only possible if you meet its membership criteria.

 Other options include getting a loan from a supermarket or high-street store like Marks and Spencer or borrowing from the government.
 The government offers a number of loans for people in different circumstances, such as a budgeting loan for those who have been on benefits for at least six months and a start up loan to help people start or grow a business.

-If you’re an NHS worker, you could get a loan with Salad Money.
-We offer affordable loans of up to £1000 to those who work for the National Health Service in an effort to end the toxic loan companies that rip off hard-working people.
+If you’re employed, you could get a loan with Salad Money.
+We offer affordable loans of up to £1000 in an effort to end the toxic loan companies that rip off hard-working people.
 As well as being an ethical lender, we’re overseen by an independent body, making us completely reliable and trustworthy.
 You can find out more about our loans and apply for one here.